-On today's episode, in our "Retail Me This, Retail Me That" segment, we discuss what kind of a holiday season we are expecting, how shopping behaviors are changing, and how retailers and brands can win over consumers.
-Then for "Pop-Up Rankings," we rank the top four holiday ads you need to watch.
-Join our analyst Sara Lebow as she hosts analysts Andrew Lipsman and Carina Perkins.
+On today's episode, in our "Retail Me This, Retail Me That" segment, we discuss why Ikea has fallen behind on ecommerce, what to expect from its new store formats, and how the company developed its cult-like following.
+Then, for "Pop-Up Rankings," we rank Ikea's top four biggest challengers.
+Join our analyst Sara Lebow as she hosts analysts Carina Perkins and Zak Stambor.

-On today's episode, in our "Retail Me This, Retail Me That" segment, we discuss the total market for US retail social commerce sales, whether Instagram is in trouble when it comes to social commerce, and what kind of a threat TikTok poses.
-Then for "Red-Hot Retail," our analysts give us four of their very specific—and potentially risky—predictions about the future of TikTok’s US retail strategy.
-Join our analyst Sara Lebow as she hosts analysts Sky Canaves and Jasmine Enberg.
+On today's episode, in our "Retail Me This, Retail Me That" segment, we discuss how many Americans have a mobile wallet, which ones are most popular, and what's happening with retailers' branded wallets.
+Then for "Red-Hot Retail," our analysts give us four spicy predictions about the future of mobile wallets.
+Join our analyst Sara Lebow as she hosts analysts Sky Canaves and Jaime Toplin.

 11 Times SquareNew York, NY 100361-800-405-0844